Trimeresurus venustus, previously Cryptelytrops venustus – (Brown-spotted Green Pit Viper, Beautiful Pit Viper)

 Range: Chumpon to Krabi Province in Thailand.
 I have found them in Krabi and Surat Thani provinces.

 Notes: I found this one in the picture on a small hill at a Buddhist temple on a hill next to some steps.
 These venomous snakes are active on the ground and in bushes.
 This one was in a bush about 1.3 meters high, right next to the path.
 It was non-aggressive and didn’t protest when I moved it away from the path with a stick.

-Appearance: Small vipers with brilliant greens, whites, and browns.
+Appearance: Small vipers with usually brilliant greens, whites, and browns.
 Though sometimes the color can be quite muted.
 Dorsal scales are strongly keeled.
 Dorsal scale count 21 – 21 – 15.

 Habitat: I’ve found these vipers up to 300 meters elevation.
 This snake hunts almost entirely on the ground where it preys on frogs and lizards.
-They also enjoy jungle, limestone mountains, and rubber plantations.
+They also enjoy primary and secondary rainforest, limestone mountains, and rubber tree plantations.
 I kept one of these for three days to photograph and shoot video of.
 It spends most time suspended from a branch just a few inches off the bottom of the tank.

 Active Time?
 The snake is mainly nocturnal.
 Active during the day only after heavy rainfall.
 I have found most of mine during daylight hours, but have also found them at night hunting prey on the ground in ambush position in culverts on certain hills.

-Venom Toxicity: Mildly toxic.
+Venom Toxicity: Mildly toxic, but complications can develop.
 Bites are painful and usually without significant effects.
 Probably this viper would need to bite down for a number of seconds to transfer enough volume of venom that it would be seriously detrimental, but they are fully capable of doing so.
 Bites are to be considered potentially deadly.
 Green Pit Viper Antivenin is available at most public hospitals in Thailand.